-Though the influence of atmospheric gases on climate has been known since the 1800s (Arhenius, 1896), a significant effort to assess the potential impacts of climate change on agriculture began only in the 1970s when climate anomalies led to crop failures and sharp increases in grain prices (Stewart and Glantz, 1985).
-In 1978, USDA joined with NOAA and DOD to release the first analysis of agriculture and climate change (National Defense University, 1978).
+Though the influence of atmospheric gases on climate has been known since the 1800s, a significant effort to assess the potential impacts of climate change on agriculture began only in the 1970s when climate anomalies led to crop failures and sharp increases in grain prices (Arhenius, 1896; Stewart and Glantz, 1985).
+In 1978, USDA joined with the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Department of Defense (DOD) to release the first analysis of agriculture and climate change (National Defense University, 1978).
 In the 1980s, studies focused mostly on the direct effects of climate change on crop production (Newman, 1980; Rosenzweig, 1985).
-One early conclusion was that a warmer climate could significantly decrease wheat and corn production in the US while increasing production in Canada, Northern Europe and the USSR (Smit et al, 1988; Adams et al. 1990).
+One early conclusion was that a warmer climate could significantly decrease wheat and corn production in the U.S. while increasing production in Canada, Northern Europe and the Soviet Union (Smit et al., 1988; Adams et al., 1990).

 In 1990, the first report of the International Panel on Climate Change (IPCC) was released with an innovative emphasis on climate variability induced by increased emission of greenhouse gases (IPCC, 1990).
 By the early 1990s, extensive research on impacts of climate change on livestock and rangelands was available (Hahn et al., 1990; Baker et al., 1993).
-The First U.S. National Climate Assessment was published in 2000 (USGCRP, 2000).
+The First U.S. National Climate Assessment (NCA) was published in 2000 (USGCRP, 2000).
 In the early 2000s, evidence emerged that the advent of agriculture created the first human-caused increase in GHGs (Ruddiman, 2003).

-IPCC has now released five Assessment Reports with the Fifth issued in 2014 (IPCC, 2014a; IPCC, 2014b).
-In addition, the IPCC has prepared several special reports relevant to agriculture, including a thorough review of agriculture and global climate change to be released in 2019 (IPCC, 2019).
-In November 2018, the U.S. Global Change Research Program (USGCRP) released the most comprehensive assessment of research to date on potential climate change impacts on agriculture in the U.S. The report, known as NCA4, was jointly issued by USDA and the other 12 Federal agencies which conduct research on global climate change.
+IPCC has now released five Assessment Reports with the fifth report issued in 2014 (IPCC, 2014a; IPCC, 2014b).
+In addition, the IPCC has prepared several special reports relevant to agriculture, including a thorough review of agriculture and global climate change released in 2019 (IPCC, 2019).

+In November 2018, the U.S. Global Change Research Program (USGCRP) released the most comprehensive assessment of research to date on potential climate change impacts on agriculture in the U.S. The report, known as NCA4, was jointly issued by USDA and the other 12 federal agencies which conduct research on global climate change.
 NCA4 provides detailed consideration of potential impacts of climate change on major crops, pastureland, rangeland, and livestock operations (Gowda et al., 2018).

-NCA4 concludes that climate change has and will impact agricultural productivity in the US through increased mean temperatures, alterations in rainfall patterns, more frequent occurrences of climate extremes (including temperature and precipitation), increased atmospheric CO2 concentrations and altered patterns of pest pressure.
+NCA4 concludes that climate change has and will impact agricultural productivity in the U.S. through increased mean temperatures, alterations in rainfall patterns, more frequent occurrences of climate extremes (including temperature and precipitation), increased atmospheric CO2 concentrations and altered patterns of pest pressure.
 This increasing climate volatility will make it more challenging for farmers to stay in operation as they face climate-related challenges and natural disasters in addition to an already challenging farm economy.
 Adaptation to climate change includes altering what is produced, modifying the inputs used for production, adopting new technologies, and adjusting management strategies.
 All these adaptations will benefit from incentives and support for farmers.